 For more details on entry fees, you can refer official tourism website for Nepal.

 Around 800 meters of elevation gain, it is one of the steepest days.
 Crossing the high suspension bridges is exhilarating.
 Those who have watched the 2015 Everest movie will recognize these suspension bridges.
-It is the higher of the two bridge that is operational.
+It is the higher of the two bridges that is operational.

 The higher suspension bridge is operational